 - Research Training Group "Micro- and Nanostructures in Optoelektronics und Photonics" (GRK 1464): The GRK 1464 is funded by the German Research Foundation from April 2008 until March 2017.
 The research projects of the program are focused on basic problems and further technical development of highly efficient light sources based on semiconductors (optoelectronics) and on integrated structures for processing, transmitting and displaying information utilizing light (photonics).

-- DFG Research Unit: Dynamics of Electron Transfer Processes within Transition Metal Sites in Biological and Bioinorganic Systems (FOR 1405): The FOR 1405 is funded by the German Research Foundation until December 2017.
-Scientists at the universities from Paderborn, Hamburg, Munich and the Centre for Free-Electron laser Science (CFEL, DESY, Hamburg) collaborate since 2011 in this trans-disciplinary research group with unique synchrotron radiation and ultrashort pulsed, extremely brilliant laser radiation.
+- DFG Research Unit: Dynamics of Electron Transfer Processes within Transition Metal Sites in Biological and Bioinorganic Systems (FOR 1405): The FOR 1405 is funded by the German Research Foundation from April 2011 until December 2017.
+Scientists at the universities from Paderborn, Hamburg, Munich and the Centre for Free-Electron laser Science (CFEL, DESY, Hamburg) collaborate in this trans-disciplinary research group with unique synchrotron radiation and ultrashort pulsed, extremely brilliant laser radiation.
 The interdisciplinary research ties together areas of coordination chemistry with areas of physics of free electron lasers as well as theoretical physics and quantum chemistry.
 The project focuses on active centres of various copper-containing enzymes, their chemical reconstruction and their characterization with the best photon sources available today.
 This involves processes in which electrons are excited or transferred.
 They play a crucial role in many chemical reactions.
 Studies on the excitation and relaxation dynamics of electronic states in biological and biomimetic systems are therefore of central importance.
 The ambitious goal is to pursue time-resolved reactions at the molecular level in order to develop a comprehensive understanding of the processes involved as a prerequisite for a successful transfer into other areas such as medicine and technology.